Enderjua/valentine-mobile-app/README.md

 In the future, you won't need to go through the code line by line to make changes.
 I am working on something to make this easier!
 It will be available here soon.

-güncelleme21.04.2024->manitadan 1 yıl 1 ay önce ayrıldık güncelleme yattı gençler
+güncelleme21.04.2024->manitadan 1 yıl 1 ay önce ayrıldık uygulamaya gelecek yenilikler yattı gençler

 ## VSCode Extensions